patrick-o-code/ERP_Based_Integrated_Student_Management_System/INSTALL.md

 Installing the package
 ----------------------

-Unzip RosarioSIS, or clone the repository using git to a directory that is accessible to your web browser.
+Unzip the [latest version](https://www.rosariosis.org/download/) of RosarioSIS, or clone the git repository (and checkout the [latest release](https://gitlab.com/francoisjacquet/rosariosis/-/releases) tag) to a directory that is accessible to your web browser.
 Edit the `config.inc.sample.php` file to set the configuration variables and rename it to `config.inc.php`.

 - `$DatabaseType` Type of the database server: either mysql or postgresql.
 - `$DatabaseServer` Host name or IP for the database server.